Self-Portrait with Dr Arrieta: Background

-Compositional Analysis
+Compositional analysis

 In the painting, Goya is seated on his bed and is obviously weak from his illness.
 He grasps his bed-sheet as if clinging onto life and is supported from behind by the arm of Arrieta.
 The doctor gently encourages his patient to take medicine.
 Shadowy figures in the background seem to be faces of doom.

 The entire portrait is composed of contrasts.
 In the foreground, Dr. Arrieta and Goya are depicted naturalistically in a dim light, with the red bed-sheet at the bottom of the painting bringing warmth to the setting.
 This warmth is juxtaposed against the darker, phosphorescent tones used to depict the shadow-like figures appearing in the background.
 Further, Arrieta's gaze demonstrates focus and determination, with the tone of red in his complexion suggesting his good health, whereas Goya's closed eyes signify a lack of awareness and an inability to support himself, and the grayer tones used in Goya's face make him appear sick and sullen.
 The weakness of Goya is emphasized by his hands that clutch the bed linens and his head that slopes backwards – a posture set in contrast with Arrieta who stands upright and firmly supports his patient while holding the glass to his lips.
-The dress of each of the figures amplifies their differences, as Goya wears a gray robe while Arrieta poses in a coat of green – a color observed to be associated with hope.
+The dress of each of the figures amplifies their differences, as Goya wears a gray robe while Arrieta a coat of green – a color observed to be associated with hope.